 Brown Tap Water – comparing before and after installing a Merus Ring

 In these cases, with little corrosion in the pipes, it is very easy (and impressive) to check the success of the Merus ring.
-In a normal sized family home we only install one Merus Ring at the water supply to the house.
-Either after the meter of the city or after the pump of the well.
+In a normal sized family home we only install one Merus Ring at the water main to the house.
+Either after the meter a the main water supply from the city or after the pump of the well.
 No plumbing is required as the Merus ring is mounted directly on the outside of the pipe.
 You should flush immediately after installation.
-Turn up cold and warm water fully and run for a while.
+Turn up cold water and hot water fully and run for a while.
 In this way, as many rust particles and sediments as possible are removed.
+This way you also can verify if the brown water occurs only on cold water, hot water or both.

 To check the cleaning process, simply take water samples in closed bottles, as shown in on the image to the left.
 You should take a sample of hot and cold water.
 Then you can see if both systems have a problem with rusty water.
 Or just the warm or cold water.
 Often only the hot water has a problem.
 This may indicate that the cause of corrosion is to be found in the hot water boiler or water heater.